javascript-tutorial/hi.javascript.info/README.md

 **You can edit the text in any editor.** The tutorial uses enhanced "markdown" format, easy to grasp.
 And if you want to see how it looks on-site, there's a server to run the tutorial locally at <https://github.com/javascript-tutorial/server>.

 The list of contributors is available at <https://javascript.info/about#contributors>.

-The folder has one of files:

-- `index.md` for a section,
-- `article.md` for an article,
-- `task.md` for a task formulation (+`solution.md` with the solution text if any).

-A file starts with the `# Title Header`, and then the text in Markdown-like format, editable in a simple text editor.

-Additional resources and examples for the article or the task, are also in the same folder.

 ## Translation Tips